Mustangs "4" Us

 Like any horse, the better the training, the better the horse.

 Health: Many wild horses tend to be "easy keepers" who get fat on the rich diet most people offer their domestic horses.
-They also tend to have strong feet and legs, seldom needing shoes.
+They also tend to have strong feet and legs.
 There are exceptions, of course - each horse is unique.
 Their constitutions are usually hardy and healthy, often surviving sickness and injury that would be fatal to most horses, and recovering more quickly from injuries.
-They continue growing until they are 6 or 7 years old, and will often experience a growth spurt after capture and after adoption, when their nutritional levels rise.
+They continue growing until they are 6 or 7 years old, and will often experience a growth spurt after capture, when their nutritional levels rise.

 WHAT ABOUT BURROS?

 How are burros different from domestic donkeys?
 They aren't really.
 Wild burros are afraid of you, because they don't know what to make of you.
 Your goal in gentling is simply to make friends with them.
-Once gentled, they are simply donkeys with a brand on their neck - otherwise they are much the same as domestic donkeys.
-Unlike domestic horses, most domestic donkeys have much the same mindset and self-preservation instincts as wild ones - the only difference is their familiarity with people.
+Once gentled, they are simply donkeys with a brand on their neck - otherwise they are the same as domestic donkeys.
+Most domestic donkeys have much the same mindset and self-preservation instincts as wild ones - the only difference is their familiarity with people.

 Their reputation for stubbornness is based on misunderstanding: Donkeys simply want to be safe, and to understand things.
 Until they understand what is being asked of them, they will consider it potentially unsafe.
+Unlike horses, you cannot force a donkey to do anything that they feel is unsafe.
 Work to earn their trust, and give them time to process your requests.

 Unlike horses, donkeys can learn by watching: SHOW them what you want (example: if you want the donkey to step onto a platform, stand on it yourself to show him that it is safe).
 A very effective method of gentling a wild one is simply to have it live with - or within easy watching distance of - one who is already friendly.